 The ANC feature will be non-functional/muted when this fault is active.

-DTC E????? - AVAS Failure

-Separate fault to indicate the AVAS feature is not functional.
-This may be set in conjunction with other ANC/PS/AVAS related faults that can aid in determining cause.
-Further status can be obtained by reading NVH Service Status DID.

-The AVAS feature will be non-functional/muted when this fault is active.

-DTC E????? – ANC/PS/AVAS Misconfiguration [Optional – if not performed by VMCU]
+DTC E10100 – ANC/PS Misconfiguration [Optional – if not performed by VMCU]

 The NVH Service upon initialization will examine the following misconfiguration patterns and set this DTC if any are encountered.

-The ANC/PS/AVAS feature will be non-functional/muted when this fault is active.
+The ANC/PS feature will be non-functional/muted when this fault is active.

 Active Noise Cancellation (ANC)" PDC DExx configuration set to "Enabled" while all ANC Mics are set to "Disabled".